 Keep Surfaces Clear

-Surfaces like countertops and tables seem to attract clutter.
+Surfaces like the kitchen counter and table seem to attract clutter.
 All it takes is for you to sit one thing down, and then suddenly the surface is covered in random items that belong elsewhere.

-Make a habit of keeping those surfaces clear by putting things away in the first place.
+Make a habit of keeping those surfaces clear by putting things away in the first place and it’ll be much easier to keep your home consistently clean.

 As a mom, I often feel obligated to take on the bulk of the cleaning.
 Sometimes this is unavoidable, but other times it’s necessary to delegate tasks.
 It’s important to get family members involved to teach the importance of working together and supporting each other.
 In two-parent households, it’s also important for children to see their parents working together to clean the house.

 Start when your kids are young by assigning them tasks that are appropriate for their age and skill level.
-Kids as young as two can usually accomplish at least one chore on their own (with supervision), such as picking up their toys or unloading the dishwasher.
+Kids as young as two can usually accomplish at least one chore on their own (with supervision) on a daily basis, such as picking up their toys or unloading the dishwasher.

 Avoid Dumping Opportunities For Toddlers